jackieac53/Automatic-NVSS-Cutout-Download/README.md

 !!
 WARNING !!
 Please make sure there are no other files named "postage.pl" in the same directory.
 Otherwise, it will be overwritten.

+Please change the settings within the Python script itself